vuex-orm/vuex-orm-next/docs/guide/repository/inserting-data.md

 // User { id: 1, name: 'John Doe' }
 ```

 You may also pass an array of records to the `insert` method.
-In that case, the returned value will be an array of models.
+In that case, the returned value will be an array of model instances.

 ```js
 const users = store.$repo(User).insert([